-1. Carex sp. if a Carex has been recorded to species already and there is only one on the site.
+- 1. Carex sp. if a Carex has been recorded to species already and there is only one on the site. - 2.
 Stellaria palustris is a common unreasonable in many areas.
 It has declined rapidly throughout the country, is much rarer than records suggest and is often put down because a Stellaria is seen in a fenny site.

-If for example Carex acutiformis is present on the site and both C. acutiformis and riparia are recorded, riparia is a false-positive.
+3. If for example Carex acutiformis is present on the site and both C. acutiformis and riparia are recorded, riparia is a false-positive.

-False-positives
+False- positive Scoring

+Level Score

-- 5 5 or <5 4 6 3 7-8 2 9-11 - 1 12+
+5 5 or <5

+4 6

+3 7-8

+2 9-12

+1 12+